at-ishikawa/at-ishikawa.github.io/hugo/content/posts/2024/2024-03-30-linux-command-cheetsheet.md

 - Commands
     - `s/$BEFORE/$AFTER/`, `s/$BEFORE/$AFTER/g`: replace a pattern $BEFORE with $AFTER.
 The separate `/` can be replaced with anything as long as the same separator is used, like `s%/% / %`.
 Adding `g` replaces all patterns matching instead of only the first pattern.
     - `p`: Print selected address ranges.
 Use like `${LINE}p`, or `/pattern1/,/pattern2/p`
+    - `i`: Insert lines BEFORE an address.
+Use like

+        sed '/pattern/i \
+        text before pattern'

+    - `a`: Append lines AFTER an address.
+Use like

+        sed '/pattern/a \
+        text after pattern'

 - Address ranges
     - `$LINE_NUM`
     - `$LINE_NUM_FROM,$LINE_NUM_TO`: Select lines from `$LINE_NUM_FROM` to `$LINE_NUM_TO`